heroicyang/nrbac/README.md

 nrbac.use(memoryStorage);

 nrbac.sync(function(err) {
-  // now you can get the storage data should.exist(nrbac.Permission.get('read', 'post'));
+  // now you can obtain the storage data should.exist(nrbac.Permission.get('read', 'post'));
 });

-// if you create permissions or roles, or grant permissions to roles
+// if you create permissions or roles, or grant permissions to roles...
-//   you must call the `sync` method to synchronous the data to storage. nrbac.Role.create({ name: 'vip' });
+//   you must call the `sync` method to synchronize the data to storage. nrbac.Role.create({ name: 'vip' });
 nrbac.sync(function(err) {
   // data has been synchronized to the storage you are using